Give Your Hand Turkey Some Cute Buddies With These Thanksgiving Crafts

 These kid-friendly crafts for Thanksgiving will keep little hands busy and occupied until it's time to eat.

 Happy Thanksgiving!
-Before you sit down to stuff your face full of turkey, stuffing, mashed potatoes, green beans, and so much more, spend some time making some turkey day crafts.
+Before you sit down to stuff your face full of turkey, stuffing, mashed potatoes, green beans, and so much more, have the kids spend some time making some turkey day crafts.
 Gobble up these ideas for table decorations or set materials out in the morning for some kid-friendly entertainment before the big feast.
-Just remember to wash all the glue and glitter off your hands before you devour that turkey leg!
+Just remember to wash all the glue and glitter off their hands before they devour that turkey leg!

 Paper Bag Turkey Craft

 This Thanksgiving, we're thankful for brown paper bags — perhaps the most versatile crafting material known to humankind (other than egg cartons and toilet paper rolls).
 This simple turkey paper bag craft is a set-and-forget Thanksgiving project that will keep kids occupied and out of the kitchen.
 Just leave materials on the table for everyone to make their own turkey full of feathers.
 And we mean everyone — this basic craft is so easy to put together, everyone, even the littlest ones at the kid's table, can get involved.

 Colorful Chalk Pastel Turkey